 All That Said…

-As a follower of the man Jesus of Nazareth, I personally see other, more concrete reasons to be suspicious about believing in ‘God’.
+As a follower of the man Jesus of Nazareth, I personally find other, more concrete reasons to be suspicious about believing in ‘God’.

-Not only much of the God-talk (including much of the supposedly ‘Christian’ God-talk) is absolutely divorced from the flesh-n-blood, cultural ‘touchability’ of Jesus (the Jesus whom the apostle John impeded us from seeing as any other than the Cosmic Consciousness made human during a turbulent blink of the universe’s history).
-More worryingly, there are also many other warnings regarding the public role of Christianity and of much of the ‘God’-talk that has gone with it.
+Not only much of the God-talk (including much of the supposedly ‘Christian’ God-talk) is absolutely divorced from the flesh-n-blood ‘touchability’ of Jesus (the Jesus whom the apostle John impeded us from seeing as any other than the Cosmic Consciousness made human during a turbulent blink of the universe’s history).
+More worryingly, there are also many other warnings around the public role of Christianity and of much of the ‘God’-talk that has gone with it.

 But it’s not the intention here to pull out the files of the church’s checkered history.
 All this said simply to ask ourselves whether both traditional Christianity and atheism should reconsider themselves as we advance into the 21st century.
 And that because the question may not be a simplistic, black and white, “Do we believe in God?”

-Instead, the question is another one: “Could there a God that is actually rather different from the god we have come to believe in—or disbelieve in?”
+Instead, the question is of another kind: “Could there be a God that is actually rather different from the god we have come to believe in—or disbelieve in?”

-As you will tell by now, this author happens to believe so, even if a fuller answer would require an entirely new and different essay.
+As you may tell by now, this author happens to believe so; even if a fuller answer requires an entirely new and different essay.

-Edwardo Sasso is the co-founder of Earthkeepers and the author of A Climate of Desire - a book reconsidering the original roots of Christianity to more fully enable us to respond to the challenges of climate change
+Eduardo Sasso is the author of A Climate of Desire - a book reconsidering the original roots of Christianity to more fully enable us to respond to the challenges of climate change.